2. Material Accounting Policies:

 (f) Financial Instruments

 All financial assets and liabilities are recognised at fair values on initial recognition, except for trade receivables which are initially measured at transaction price.
-The Company recognises financial assets and liabilities when it becomes a party to the contractual provisions of the instrument.
+The Company recognise financial assets and liabilities when it become a party to the contractual provision of the instrument.

 (I) Financial Assets